Arlington Baths Club: Original building

-The First Extension
+First extension

-Not long after the building was opened, a Turkish Suite plus ancillary accommodation was added in 1875 by Charles Drake, utilizing his pioneering poured concrete construction technique, allowing the membership to increase to six hundred.
-The Turkish Suite consists of a large square room, heated to high temperatures by plenum with tiled walls and floor and a dome-shaped ceiling studded with small star-shaped windows glazed with colored glass.
+In 1875, four years after the club was opened, an extension was built allowing the membership to increase to six hundred.
+This was constructed by Charles Drake utilizing his pioneering poured concrete construction technique.

+At the front, stands the entrance hall, shoe hall, and a reading room (now the members' lounge).
+Behind this area is the Victorian Turkish baths suite.
+This comprises a large square room, heated to high temperatures by a plenum, with tiled walls and floor, and a dome-shaped ceiling studded with small star-shaped windows glazed with colored glass.
 There is also a fountain in the centre, no longer functioning.
-No talking is allowed within the space.
 The remainder of the Turkish Suite consists of a hot room, cool room, shampooing room and washing room.
 Originally, the washing room connected to the pool via a swim through.

-In front of the Turkish Suite, a reading room (now the members lounge), shoe hall and entrance hall were added.
+Shortly after the extension was completed, the club's Turkish baths stove was part of an important heating efficiency experiment conducted by John Leck Bruce who compared its heat-loss calculations with those of the Turkish bath stove at another Glasgow club, the Victoria.

-The second extension
+Second extension

 By 1893, more space was needed.
-Andrew Myles was employed as architect to add billiard and card rooms.
-This extension added another story accessed by a grand staircase, which in turn led to a junior billiard room (now reading room), senior billiard room, card room, and other administrative spaces, on the first floor Myles extended the facade up to form a space with exposed roof trusses, added glazing at the apex, and added a five windowed loggia above the entrance.
+Andrew Myles was employed as an architect to add billiard and card rooms.
+This extension added another story accessed by a grand staircase, which in turn led to a junior billiard room (now reading room), senior billiard room, card room, and other administrative spaces, on the first floor Myles extended the facade up to form a space with exposed roof trusses, added glazing at the apex and added a five windowed loggia above the entrance.

-The Third Extension
+Third extension

 In 1902, the club added a story to the street frontage of Burnet's original building.
 This did not extend the pool hall itself, but simply the bank of rooms which lay between the pool hall and the street.

-The club hired Benjamin Conner as the archietect.
+The club hired Benjamin Conner as the architect.
 He extended the front wall of the original building directly upwards to create a new larger billiard hall and dressing room now used as a gym.
 Exposed timber roof trusses and partial roof glazing were used in these spaces.

-Since the work carried out by Conner, no further large scale additions have taken place to the fabric of the building.
-Numerous smaller scale alterations have taken place.
+Since the work carried out by Conner, no further large-scale additions have taken place to the fabric of the building.
+Numerous smaller-scale alterations have taken place.
 Internal alterations carried out during the late 1960s and 1970s in order to comply with fire safety legislation have damaged the interior of the building.

-Naturist Swimming
+Naturist swimming

 Arlington Baths offers a naturist swim to those over eighteen on Sunday evenings, dubbed “The Sunday Swim”.
 The swim allows people who are not members of the baths to swim completely nude and make use of the baths’ Turkish suite, steam room, and saunas.
 Nude yoga classes are also offered.